ashfaq1795/Control-system-Project/README.md

-This is my semester project of control system subject 7th semester in universtiy of engineering and technology, Peshawar.
+This is my semester project of control system subject 7th semester in university of engineering and technology, Peshawar.
 In this project given tasks were to perform.

 _________________________________________________________________________________________________________________________________________